isl-org/Open3D/docs/tutorial/Advanced/colored_pointcloud_registration.rst

 This script is implementation of paper [Park2017]_.
 The cost function of this method is linear combination of point-to-plane cost and vertex intensity matching cost.
-This simple extension allows to consider geometric as well as photometric assessment for the alignment.
+This simple extension allows to consider geometric as well as photometric assessment.

 The script repetitively calls ``registration_colored_icp`` with various scale space.
-The scale space idea is similar to the idea for image alignment: images are downsampled, and aligned in lower resolution, and gradually refined in higher image resolution.
+The scale space idea is similar to multi-scale image alignment: two images are downsampled, and aligned in lower resolution, and gradually refined in higher image resolution.
-This Multi-scale approach is useful to cover large baseline.
+This multi-scale approach is helpful to handle large baseline.

-For handling point clouds the multi-scale idea is implemented as the following workflow.
+For handling point clouds, the multi-scale idea is implemented as follows.

-- Set transformation matrix as identity
+- Set output transformation matrix as identity
-- Iterate lower resolution to higher point cloud resolution
+- Iterate from lower resolution to higher resolution

-	- resampling point cloud using ``voxel_down_sample``
+	- resampling original point cloud using ``voxel_down_sample``
-	- estimate vertex normal of resampled point using ``estimate_normals``
+	- estimate vertex normal of resampled point cloud using ``estimate_normals``
 	- apply color ICP using ``registration_colored_icp``
-	- update transformation matrix
+	- update output transformation matrix

-Refer :ref:`voxel_downsampling` and :ref:`vertex_normal_estimation` for details about basic point cloud operation.
+Refer :ref:`voxel_downsampling` and :ref:`vertex_normal_estimation` for more details about basic point cloud operation.
 The script produces following result.
+The planar points are aligned well and texture of point clouds matches.

 .. image:: ../../_static/Advanced/colored_pointcloud_registration/colored.png
 	:width: 325px